wboykinm/every-mile/README.md

 ```

+These credentials variables must be stored as separate repository secrets on github - in `Settings` --> `Secrets` --> `New Repository Secret`

 ### Posting

 This step assumes you have set up a new GitHub workflow at `/.github/workflows/{identfier}.yml` representing the new trail.